Rebekah

-As a consultant, coach, writer, and advocate at RebekahDrumsta.com, Rebekah aims to provide resources that educate and empower both survivors and the wider public about the complexities of spiritual abuse.
-She serves on the board of the Attachment and Trauma Network and has previously been a board member of The Vashti Initiative.
+As a consultant, coach, writer, and advocate at RebekahDrumsta.com, Rebekah provides resources to educate and empower both survivors and the broader public about the complexities of spiritual abuse and religious trauma.
+She has served as a board member for the Attachment and Trauma Network and The Vashti Initiative.

-In December 2021, Rebekah published her book, "When Family Hurts: 30 Days to Finding Healing and Clarity," and she contributed to the collaborative book "Hope in the 2020s: Encouragement for our time" released in 2023.
+In December 2021, Rebekah published her book, When Family Hurts: 30 Days to Finding Healing and Clarity, and contributed to the collaborative book Hope in the 2020s: Encouragement for Our Time, released in 2023.

 Rebekah’s Favorite Resources